ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Photoelectric Effect.md

 1. The energy of an electromagnetic wave is directly proportional to its frequency.
 2. Electromagnetic waves travel in discrete "packets", called **photons**.
-3. Metals have a minimum energy threshold required to release electrons.
+3. Metals have a minimum energy threshold required per discrete photon to release electrons.

+This minimum energy threshold is known as the **work function**.

+> [!warning] Confusing names!
+> Despite its name, a work function is **not** a function - it is a property of metals, similar to atomic number or atomic mass for example.

-### Photoelectric Equation
+### Formulae

+#### Energy of a Photon Formula

 ---